2-step authentication¶

 In the ‘Account Name’ field, type anything descriptive.
 I use ‘neuro cluster’.

 In the ‘Secret’ field, copy and paste the secret key.
 The secret key was displayed immediately below the barcode when you enable 2-step.
-If you no longer have access to that screenshot, then access the file in your Neuro cluster home directory called .google_authenticator.
-The first line of that file is your secret key.
-For example, in a terminal window:
+If you no longer have access to that screenshot, then access the file in your Neuro cluster home directory called

-If you have problems logging in with the plugin, make sure your computer uses network time protocol (ntp).
+If you have problems logging in with the plugin, make sure your computer uses Network Time Protocol (NTP).
 The Authenticator plugin relies on accurate time to generate the codes.

 SSH key¶

-You may install a SSH key to bypass the TOTP 2-step authentication.
+You may install an SSH key to bypass the TOTP 2-step authentication.
 It’s useful if you log in frequently from the same, secure computer.
 To improve your computer security, enable automatic updates of (security) packages.

 MacOSX¶